Last Update: 10/16/19

 2. Not Knowing Impact of Court Cases (Precedent) Can Hurt a Florida Home Owner’s Foreclosure Defense

-There are lots of court opinions out there right now that impact Florida home owners facing foreclosure.
-And some of them are in the process of being reviewed by higher court, so right now Florida foreclosure defense attorneys and Florida short sale lawyers are monitoring those cases in the pipeline, waiting to learn what the final determination will be and what Florida law will require.
+There are lots of court opinions that impact Florida homeowners facing foreclosure.
+And some of them are still in the process of being reviewed by the Supreme court, so right now Florida foreclosure defense attorneys and Florida short sale lawyers are monitoring those cases in the pipeline, waiting to learn what the final determination will be and what Florida law will require.

 3. Other Keys to Successful Florida Foreclosure Defense: Knowing the Courts, Knowing the Banks, Knowing the Opposing Counsel

 More examples.
 Individual courts have their own impact on foreclosure defense in Florida.
-Although there are those that want to take away the ability of a Florida home owner to have their day in court, right now Florida is still a judicial foreclosure state.
+Although there are those that wanted to take away the ability of a Florida homeowner to have their day in court, right now Florida is still a judicial foreclosure state.

-Which means that we have a huge bottleneck, or backlog, of foreclosure cases right now and it’s nearly brought the Florida judicial system to a halt.
-Different counties and different clerks’ offices and different judges are trying to solve the problems before them the best they can; however, it’s not all the same cookie-cutter approach to courtroom policies and procedures right now.
+In the past, we had a huge bottleneck, or backlog, of foreclosure cases that nearly brought the Florida judicial system to a halt.
+Different counties and different clerks’ offices and different judges tried to solve the problems before them the best they can.
+It is not all the same cookie-cutter approach.
+Each county has different courtroom policies and procedures.